biztek/pmp-help/README.md

 ### Styling

-The following custom properties and mixins are available for styling:
+The custom properties and mixins are available for styling:

 ## Contributing